 Across the United States, bullying is affecting thousands of teenagers.
 All throughout the country, children are being emotionally and physically abused, leaving the victims with fear and mental health issues.
 Constantly parents hear of children taking their own lives because of cyber bullying from Facebook, Instagram, Twitter, Snapchat, and other popular social media applications.
 With bullying present in the lives of many children, there are some serious questions that arise from parents.
-Why do children bully in the first place?
+Why do some children bully others in the first place?
+What is behind the psychology of bullying?
 What happens to the victims of bullying?
 Continue reading this article for more information on the psychology behind bullying from the side of the perpetrator as well as the victim.

 “Often times, bullies have been or are bullied themselves.
 Some children feel a need for power and control.
 A way for them to have a hold of that authority is through bullying other children their age.
 When a child bullies another child, he or she feels more powerful.”

 Cory went on to talk about some signs to notice if you suspect your child might be a bully.
 Cory commented:

 “If you suspect your child is a bully, some bullying behavior to look for is aggressiveness.
 Some children tend to display potently oppositional and defiant behavior and are quick-tempered.
 Look to see if your child has difficulty recognizing others’ feelings.
 Some bullies fall short on their capability to grasp and speak upon their own or others’ feelings.
 There may be a correlation between a lack of empathy and bullying.”

 He went on to talk about signs to notice with children when you suspect your child might be getting bullied: